 If you want to enjoy luxury travel with a friend, we recommend the Delta Reserve Credit Card.

-You will receive complimentary access into the Delta SkyClubs® when traveling on a Delta flight and this card’s miles earning is acceptable, at double the miles on Delta purchases and 2X the Skymiles on all other purchases.
+You will receive complimentary access into the Delta SkyClubs® when traveling on a Delta flight and this card’s miles earning is acceptable, at 3x the miles on Delta purchases, and 1X the Skymiles on all other purchases.

 The real value in this card is in its annual miles boost – 15,000 Medallion Qualification Miles (MQMs) after spending $3,000 on your card in the first 3 months.
 You can also earn 15,000 MQMs after you spend $30,000 or more in the calendar year, up to four times per year getting you closer to Medallian Status.
 Cardholders can also earn up to 100,000 bonus miles, now through 4/1/2020,

 Hilton Honors American Express Surpass® Card

 Here’s a co-branded Hilton and Amex credit card that comes with no foreign transaction fees and complimentary Priority Pass Select and 10 free airport lounge visits per year.

-If you love Hilton, this card brings you an unmatched 12X Hilton Honors bonus points on every purchase charged on your Card directly with a hotel or resort within the Hilton portfolio and 6X points on spending at U.S. restaurants, supermarkets, and gas stations.
+If you love Hilton, this card brings you an unmatched 12X Hilton Honors bonus points on every purchase charged on your Card directly with a hotel or resort within the Hilton portfolio and 6X points on spending at U.S. restaurants, U.S. supermarkets, and U.S. gas stations.